The need to curb emissions and the ascent of renewables, from wind to solar to biomass, has substantially changed how we fuel our power generation.

 Recently, scientists at Tokyo Tech have made significant progress in the understanding and development of sensitized thermal cells (STCs), a kind of battery that can generate electric power at 100 ℃ or less.

-Before this, they have proposed the use of STCs as a new method for converting heat directly into electric power using dye-sensitized solar cells.
+Before this, they proposed the use of STCs as a new method for converting heat directly into electric power using dye-sensitized solar cells.
 They likewise replaced the dye with a semiconductor to enable the system to work using heat rather than light.

-The newly developed battery composed of three layers sandwiched between electrodes: an electron transport layer (ETM), a semiconductor layer (germanium), and a solid electrolyte layer (copper ions).
+The newly developed battery is composed of three layers sandwiched between electrodes: an electron transport layer (ETM), a semiconductor layer (germanium), and a solid electrolyte layer (copper ions).
 In short, electrons go from a low-energy state to a high-energy state in the semiconductor by becoming thermally excited and then get transferred naturally to the ETM.

 After that, the electrons travel from the electrode, go through an external circuit, pass through the counter electrode, and then reach the electrolyte.
 Oxidation and reduction reactions involving copper ions take place at both interfaces of the electrolyte, resulting in low-energy electrons being transferred to the semiconductor layer so that the process can begin a new, thus completing an electric circuit.